RisingEntropy/Characters-Are-Like-Faces/readme.md

 python test_database.py
 ```

 note that if you want to evalueate the accuracy on a certain font, you may modify `evaluate.py`.
-This file recognize a character via web API (we establish it on a local server).
+This file recognize a character via a web API (we establish it on a local server).
 The code for the server is in `web` directory.
-You should first put the database into the resource directory since it's a little big that we did not upload to the directory.
+You should first put the database into the resource directory since it's a little big that we did not upload to the repository.